 So as 2020 kicks off, why not pause for a minute and formulate your card strategy for the year ahead: which combination of cards is going to rake in the most miles?

-The overall objective
+The overall objective for card strategy

 With the right credit cards, you can earn up to 4 mpd on certain transactions.
 Your job is to make this the norm, rather than the exception.
 In other words, the overall objective of your card strategy is: